David-Cola/David-Cola.github.io/README.md

 ## Input Data Reference <a name="Reference"></a>

+### Parameters

+The parameters tab is used to describe the physical constraints of the resin characteristics and column specifications.
+Some of these measurements, like Resin Capacity, can be nontrivial to measure so we have tried to supply a source where the user can find the information if they do not have it already.

 |  Input        				|Variable  | Description    | Source |
 |---            				|---       |---            |---        |
 |Resin Capacity 				|     Q    | Resin capacity is a measurement of the total capacity of PFAS that can be absorbed by a volume of resin.
 This capacity is expressed in quantity per unit volume.
 The value needs to be determined experimentally by titration, usually given by the manufacturing company.      |